-Encrypting the admin password is discussed in "Managing Security of Passwords" on page 101.
+Encrypting the admin password is discussed in "Managing Security of Passwords" on page 89.
 Encrypting the admin password is strongly encouraged.
-If you want to change the admin password before encrypting it, use the change-admin-password command.
+If you want to change the admin password before encrypting it, use the asadmin set command.
+An example of using the set command for this purpose is as follows: